AvanzaBank/astrix/doc/tutorial/part2.md

 3. The `LunchSuggester` uses `LunchRestaurantFinder` in background.
 Since the configuration contains no entry for  `"restarurantFinderUri"` the `LunchRestaurantFinder` will be in state `UNBOUND`
 4. This registers a mock instance for `LunchRestaurantFinder` in the direct-component, which returns a serviceUri that can be used to bind to the mock instance.
 5. A `"restaurantFinderUri"` pointing to the mock is added to the configuration.
 6. Astrix allows us to wait for a bean to be bound.
 Note that we are waiting for a Library.
-Astrix is clever and detects that the library uses the `LunchRestaurantFinder` and therefore waits until the `LunchRestaurantFinder` is bound.
+Astrix is clever and detects that the library uses the `LunchRest
+7. aurantFinder` and therefore waits until the `LunchRestaurantFinder` is bound.
 7. The `LunchSuggester` library is invoked, which in turn invokes the `LunchRestaurantFinder` service which will be `BOUND` at this time.